hgwhitfield/what-the-book/docs/README.md

 - **Responsive Design:** The website is designed to be fully functional and visually appealing on various devices, including desktops, tablets, and smartphones.
 - **Accessible Design:** Efforts have been made to ensure the site is accessible, including alt text for images and ARIA labels for buttons.

-### Future Features:
+### Future Features

-- **Button Improvements** First update will make adding and removing from the list more inuitive.
-You won't have to go into the TBR list to remove a book you will be able to remove it from search.
+- **Button Improvements:** First update will make adding and removing from the list more intuitive.
+You won't have to go into the TBR list to remove a book; you will be able to remove it from search.
-- **Enhanced TBR Management:** Future updates will include features to categorise and prioritise books within the TBR list.
+- **Enhanced TBR Management:** Future updates will include features to categorize and prioritize books within the TBR list.
-- **Personalised Recommendations:** Integration of personalised book recommendations based on user preferences is a desired end goal.
+- **Personalized Recommendations:** Integration of personalized book recommendations based on user preferences is a desired end goal.
 - **User Reviews and Ratings:** Allowing users to leave reviews and ratings for books they have read.
-- **Social Features:** Implementing social features that enable users to share their reading lists and favourite books with friends.
+- **Social Features:** Implementing social features that enable users to share their reading lists and favorite books with friends.

 ## Technology

 1. **HTML:** Used to create the structure and content of the website.
 2. **CSS:** Applied to style the website and its content, ensuring a visually appealing and consistent design.
 3. **JavaScript:** Used to add interactivity and dynamic features to the website, including the search functionality and TBR list management.

-4. **[Git:](https://git-scm.com/)** Utilised for version control to track changes and manage the codebase effectively.
+4. **[Git:](https://git-scm.com/)** Utilized for version control to track changes and manage the codebase effectively.
 5. **[Gitpod:](https://www.gitpod.io/)** Used as the integrated development environment (IDE) for coding, ensuring a seamless development process.
 6. **[GitHub:](https://github.com/)** To store, host, and deploy the website, providing a platform for version control and collaboration.

-7. **[Balsamiq:](https://balsamiq.com/)** Used to create wireframes for the design process, helping to visualise the layout and structure before implementation.
+7. **[Balsamiq:](https://balsamiq.com/)** Used to create wireframes for the design process, helping to visualize the layout and structure before implementation.

-8. **[Bootstrap:](https://getbootstrap.com/)** Utilised for the grid system and some of the 'card' features, ensuring a responsive and flexible design.
+8. **[Bootstrap:](https://getbootstrap.com/)** Utilized for the grid system and some of the 'card' features, ensuring a responsive and flexible design.
 9. **[Google Fonts:](https://fonts.google.com/)** Used for the typography on the site, specifically the Chivo font for a clean and modern aesthetic.
 10. **[Font Awesome:](https://fontawesome.com/)** For the icons on the site, providing a wide range of scalable vector icons.

-11. **[Google Books API:](https://developers.google.com/books/docs/overview)** Utilised to fetch book data, enabling users to search for books and view detailed information.
+11. **[Google Books API:](https://developers.google.com/books/docs/overview)** Utilized to fetch book data, enabling users to search for books and view detailed information.
 12. **[Jest:](https://jestjs.io/)** A testing framework for JavaScript, used to write and run tests ensuring the functionality and reliability of the code.

-13. **[ChatGPT:](https://chat.openai.com/)** Utilised for troubleshooting code and as a starting point for text content, providing assistance and guidance throughout the development process.
+13. **[ChatGPT:](https://chat.openai.com/)** Utilized for troubleshooting code and as a starting point for text content, providing assistance and guidance throughout the development process.

 ## Deployment

-#### Via Gitpod
+### Via Gitpod

 The project was successfully deployed using Gitpod.
 Here's how you can deploy your project on Gitpod:

 - Navigate to GitHub and find the repository you want to deploy using Gitpod.
 - Click on the "Gitpod" button, which you can find on the top right section of your repository page.
 - This action will initiate a new workspace in Gitpod for the project.
-- Within the Gitpod workspace, open the Terminal and execute the command python3 -m http.server.
+- Within the Gitpod workspace, open the Terminal and execute the command *python3 -m http.server*.
 - Shortly after, a blue notification will appear at the bottom right corner, offering options to either make the server public, preview it, or open it in a browser.

-#### Via GitHub Pages
+### Via GitHub Pages

 The project was also deployed on GitHub Pages.
 To deploy your project on GitHub Pages, follow these steps: